 The aim of the Hands Up for Trad Community Music awards is to showcase and celebrate the outstanding practice and great things going on in Scotland’s community music sector to the wider public and media.

 Congratulations to Bob Massie who have been nominated in the Community Music Teacher of the Year category.
-We asked them the following questions.
+Vote for Bob here!
+We asked Bob the following questions.

 Tell us more about yourself.

 I am a retired harbourmaster and harbour manager, and I was brought up in Peterhead, and eventually left there in 1979 to live initially in Kinlochbervie, Sutherland, moving to Fortrose in the Black Isle in 1990.
 I am 65 years old, and have been firstly playing and and subsequently teaching traditional music for over 50 years.
 I was a founder member of the Lochinver Ceilidh Band, and was proud to play a number of fund-raisers for the Assynt Crofters’ buy-out.
 I also played in the Kerry Blues, an Easter Ross band with Mike and Melanie Simpson and my daughter Anna, and still enjoy playing in a popular ceilidh band at functions throughout the Highlands.

 How long have you or your group organisation been involved in this work and tell us a wee bit about how it all started?